Baverne/comfyUI-TiledWan/README.md

 - Use the output values in mathematical nodes for dynamic workflow control
 - Check the console output for warnings about potential image issues
 - The pass-through design allows you to insert this node anywhere without breaking your workflow

+### TiledWan Mask Statistics
+The TiledWan Mask Statistics node can be found in the "TiledWan" category in the ComfyUI node browser.

+1. Connect any mask to the input
+2. Enable or disable connected components analysis based on your needs
+3. Run the workflow - statistics will be displayed in the ComfyUI console
+4. The node also outputs individual statistic values and white pixel count for further processing

+**Console Output includes:**
+- **Basic Info**: Mask dimensions, total pixels, memory usage, data type
+- **Global Statistics**: Min, max, mean, median, variance, standard deviation
+- **Mask-Specific Analysis**: White/black pixel counts, coverage percentage, density classification
+- **Value Distribution**: Exact counts for simple masks or histogram for complex ones
+- **Connected Components**: Estimated number and size of separate mask regions
+- **Quality Assessment**: Binary mask detection, uniformity warnings

+**Use Cases:**
+- **Mask Quality Control**: Verify mask coverage and density
+- **Segmentation Analysis**: Understand mask complexity and component distribution
+- **Workflow Optimization**: Use coverage data to skip processing on empty masks
+- **Debugging**: Identify issues with mask generation or processing
+- **Data Analysis**: Extract numerical mask properties for decision making

+**Tips:**
+- Enable connected components analysis for segmentation masks to understand object count
+- Use the white_pixel_count output to conditionally process based on mask coverage
+- Perfect binary masks (0 and 1 only) will be automatically detected and reported
+- The pass-through design allows insertion anywhere in mask processing workflows
+- Check console warnings for potential mask quality issues